ncboot/shim-review/README.md

 ### What changes were made in the distro's secure boot chain since your SHIM was last signed?
 For example, signing new kernel's variants, UKI, systemd-boot, new certs, new CA, etc..
 *******************************************************************************
-[New NComputing certificate in shim bootloader]
+[New NComputing certificate in shim bootloader, updated grub2 version to 2.12, updated kernel to 6.1.78 or upper ]

 *******************************************************************************
 ### What is the SHA256 hash of your final SHIM binary?